 - Offer housing to students, either during the academic year or during breaks

 - Provide transportation to and from the airport or around the city

 - Spend any money on, or loan any money to, the student for food, clothes, entertainment, etc.

 - Give advice or intervene in academic, legal, or employment matters

 In the event you would be asked to take on any of these tasks (or find yourself in any other uncomfortable situation), please notify CIE right away so we can help manage the problem.

 InterLink Mentors will receive a monthly email message from the Center for International Education informing them of events Mentors might enjoy attending with their linked student, as well as one featured event that all international students and InterLink Mentors are highly encouraged to attend.
 Likewise, if you know of any upcoming events which we should include in this monthly message, please let us know.

 We hope you will join us in this program designed to link new international students with internationally-minded American students at the University of Mary Washington.
-You’ll enjoy some benefits from you cross-cultural relationship as well as helping someone else.
+You’ll enjoy some benefits from your cross-cultural relationship as well as helping someone else.

 Contact the Center for International Education